Denise Ho

-Denise Ho Wan-see (born 10 May 1977) is a Hong Kong-born Canadian Cantopop singer and actress.
-She is also a pro-democracy and Hong Kong human rights activist.
-In 2012, Ho came out as lesbian, the first mainstream Cantonese singer to do so.
-In 2014, Ho was blacklisted by the Chinese government and dropped by the luxury brand Lancôme for her participation in the Umbrella Movement in Hong Kong.
+Denise Ho Wan-see (born 10 May 1977) is a Hong Kong and Canadian singer and actress.
+In 2014, Ho was blacklisted by the Chinese government following her support for pro-democracy movements in Hong Kong.

-On 28 December 2021, Ho was arrested by the Hong Kong police under the joint charges of both production and distribution of seditious materials.

 Early life and education

 Ho was born in Hong Kong.
 Both of her parents were teachers.
 She began her primary school education at the Diocesan Girls' Junior School.
 In 1988, she moved with her parents to Montreal, Canada.
 Ho first attended Collège Jean de la Mennais, an elementary and middle school in La Prairie, on the South Shore of Montreal, then attended Collège Jean-de-Brébeuf, a Catholic college preparatory secondary school and private college.
 There, she received a Quebec Diploma of College Studies in Arts and Communications.

 In 1996, she returned to Hong Kong to take part in the New Talent Singing Awards (NTSA).
 Afterwards, she began her studies at Université du Québec à Montréal (UQAM) in graphic design.
 She was enrolled for only one semester before returning to Hong Kong to kickstart her career.